ethereum/consensus-specs/specs/merge/beacon-chain.md

 * a state object `self.execution_state` of type `ExecutionState`
 * a state transition function `self.execute_payload` which applies changes to the `self.execution_state`
-* a method `self.consensus_validated` which notifies that the block holding the execution payload is valid with respect to the consensus rule set
+* a method `self.consensus_validated` which signals that the beacon block containing the execution payload is valid with respect to the consensus rule set

 #### `execute_payload`